• Art Magazine

 Video: Augmented Reality (AR) Applications for Museums (English)

-The MET Unframed Ar Experience
+The Met Unframed AR Experience

-Personalization and individual learning
+Personalization and individualized learning

 The Van Gogh Museum 4K Virtual Tour